UpCloudLtd/crossplane-provider-upcloud/DEVELOPING.md

 Another way to debug bugs is to interrupt the Crossplane reconciliation process half-way and continue it manually with your own (locally built) TF provider.
 To understand how that can be done you first need to understand how upjet-generated controllers work.
 Let's say you want to create a new Managed Resource - UpCloud Server.
 You will create a simple yaml file with Server definition and spec - [like the one in examples](examples/resources/server.yaml) - and apply it.
 When you do that Kubernetes will add a new `Server` object to etcd and assign a UID to it.
 From there on upjet-generated Server controller will do the following things:
 1. Create a new temporary TF workspace.
-By default it will be `/tmp/k8s_object_uid`
+By default, it will be `/tmp/k8s_object_uid`
 2. It will generate a `main.tf.json` file there with a valid Terraform config for `upcloud_server` resource.
 3. It will run `terraform init` in that directory
 4. It will run various TF commands, depending on the need.
 Usually either `apply` or `destroy`.